getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 ## build

-This will build the whole site in the `public` directory.
+This will build the whole site in the `public` directory after deleting it.

 ```bash
 $ zola build